 The Ombré Birkin: An Elegant Collectable

 The Ombré Birkin is an extremely rare find thanks to its lizard skin composition.
 This Hermès bag has sold for $137,500 at Sotheby’s.
 The skin itself features a mesmerizing symmetrical pattern that captivates collectors of rare handbags and other luxury items.
 Ombré Birkins are typically made with palladium hardware and feature a lock and clochette also covered in lizard skin.
 Hermès craftsmen produce a wearable work of art by bringing out the natural coloring and texture of the lizard.
 Lizard skin bags are restricted by the small size of the skins.
-As a result, the Ombré Birkin usually comes in size 25 centimeters.
+As a result, the Ombré Birkin usually comes in 25 centimeters.

 The Metallic Birkin: A Beautiful Piece of Art

 Hermès’ Metallic Birkin bag is a limited edition Birkin released in 2005.
 This luxurious handbag comes in both silver and bronze.
 The Metallic Birkin is a smaller bag, measuring 25 centimeters across the base.
 The silver Birkin is accented with palladium hardware while the bronze Birkin is accented with gold hardware.
 The bag’s design draws its inspiration from window displays designed by Leïla Menchari for the Hermès Rue de Faubourg Saint-Honoré storefront.
 In order to produce the metallic pigmentation, Hermès artisans must add so much dye to the leather that the leather’s texture changes.
 The Metallic Silver Hermès Birkin sold for $126,000 in 2021 at Sotheby's New York handbag auction and broke the record for the most expensive leather Birkin sold on the secondary market.